 Many Morris sides throughout the country will be dancing at about this time on May 1st, with some brave souls following the old tradition of ‘dancing the sun up’ at about 5.30 a.m.
 This ancient ceremony does, of course, ensure that the crops grow well for the following season, and that the harvest will be plentiful in the autumn.

-At the beginning of October we start our practice season, and welcome new men as dancers or musicians, with or without experience.
-All are welcome at Radwell Village Hall, near Baldock on Thursdays from 8 to 10 p.m.
+About the beginning of October we start our practice season, and welcome new men and women as dancers or musicians, with or without experience.
+All are welcome at Wilbury Hall, (behind St Thomas’s church), Bedford Road, Letchworth on Thursdays from 8 to 10 p.m.
+Afterwards some of us will just about have enough energy to down a pint or two at the local pub…